w-10-m/snyk-jira-sync/README.md

 # Snyk-Jira Sync

-Automatically detects when Snyk vulnerabilities have been resolved and updates the corresponding Jira tickets — transitions them to "In Progress" and reassigns to the security manager for closure.
+Automatically detects when Snyk vulnerabilities have been resolved and updates the corresponding Jira tickets — transitions them to the configured review status and reassigns to the security manager for closure.

 ## Problem